webbytes/vue-jpql-autocomplete/README.md

 |operators|array of string operators supported.
 Does not support operators with spaces currently.|['=','<>','>','>=','<','<=']|
 |field-settings|array of field objects that can be used for providing a lookup list for the user to pick the fields or its values from.|[{ name: 'status', values: ['Open','Closed'], type: 'string' },{ name: 'id', type: 'number' },{ name: 'description', type: 'string' }]

-## Field Object definition
+## Field Settings Object definition
-Fied object provided as a array in the field settings property is an object having the following fields:
+Fied Settings provided as a array in the field settings property is an array of field objects having the following fields:

 |name|type|description|
 |---|---|---|